 Rory's "artsy" friends, Olivia and Lucy from the final season, who are better known as Madeline and Louise Lite.
 Their personalities are pretty identical, although the latter two are arguably more annoying.

-For a while (and before Dave is written off), Zach and Brian were this.
+For a while (and before Dave is Put on a Bus), Zach and Brian were this.